 Along with an innovative project, I would say that one of the most important things that the Winthrop Cultural Council looks for in an application is how much of the community is served by the applicant.
 It is also extremely helpful if the applicant “paints a picture” for us about their project – give us the details.

-Deadline for applications to the Local Cultural Council Program is October 15, 2015
+Deadline for applications to the Local Cultural Council Program is generally October 15.

 Sara Archambault, LEF Foundation Program Director

 Having clarity about your vision for the project is critically important.
 This is not just the “what” part of your proposal (i.e. what are you creating?), but also the “why” and “how” and “who.”
 The process of preparing a grant request may help you achieve this clarity.
 Funders are often asking questions about your project that you, in your enthusiasm for the work, may not have asked yourself in regards to execution, audience, and feasibility.
 If you find that you are hitting major stumbling blocks in answering the questions put forward by the funder, have an honest talk with yourself.
 Is this project ready for review?
 At LEF, we welcome conversations with potential grantees to help you determine if you are ready to apply.
 I would see if the foundation you are approaching also invites these conversations.
 Sometimes speaking with a program officer can be very helpful; if not with potential dollars, then with essential feedback.
 Additionally, I would recommend that all grant seekers do their research before approaching a funder.
 Look at their mission and guidelines.
 Does your project fit the foundation’s program priorities?
-The next deadline for the LEF Foundation is Friday, January 23, 2015 for letters of inquiry for documentary film projects in the production and post-production stages.
 Get a jump start on that research here: www.lef-foundation.org!